shouldhave/shouldhave-warned/README.md

-# shouldhave-warned
+# [WIP] (Compiler)-Should-Have-Warned-(Me)
-[WIP] (Compiler)-Should-Have-Warned-(Me) about my runtime errors.
-The errors Should Have Been readable.
-Devs shouldn't have been planting all breakpoints.
+- The errors Should Have Been readable
+- Devs shouldn't have been planting all breakpoints.